 Spring cleaning your bedroom?
 Remember to clean your pillows, too!

-After all, while you’re snoozing peacefully, your pillow’s collecting drool, sweat and all matter of other body fluids, not to mention dead skin cells, dust mites and their excrement.
+After all, while you’re snoozing peacefully, your pillow’s collecting drool, sweat and other bodily fluids, not to mention dead skin cells, dust mites and their excrement.
 Yuck!
 That’s why cleaning coach Leslie Reichert recommends cleaning pillows every three months.
-Just follow these easy steps below and you’ll sleep cleaner tonight.
+Just follow the easy steps below and you’ll sleep cleaner tonight.

-If you are looking for a new pillow altogether, learn more about how to buy the right pillow for you sleeping position.
+If you are looking for a new pillow altogether, learn more about how to buy the right pillow for your sleeping position.

 How to clean solid or memory foam pillows